 Although Deglon is a French company, Meeting Knife Set just doesn't do this 4-count of nested slice-and-dicers the same justice of linguistic imagery Russian Doll Knife Set, or Venn Diagram Knife Set would.
 Not that I wouldn't buy them.
 At least not out of spite for the poor choice in naming.
-Probably I wouldn't buy them out of being too poor to spend over $700 on a set of knives, even if said set of knives won first prize in the 5th European Cutlery Design Awards.
+Probably I wouldn't buy them out of being too poor to spend multiple hundreds of dollars on a quattro of knives, even if said set of knives won first prize in the 5th European Cutlery Design Awards.
 (Oh yes, there is such a thing as a Cutlery Design Award.)

 Deglon's knife set and built-in block are made of high quality stainless steel, and include a 3-1/4" paring knife, a 5-1/4" utility knife, an 8" chef's knife, and an 8-3/4" slicer.
 It appears that removing each knife from the block will require above-average grip strength, so if you need to buy an extravagant gift for a rock climber or a trapeze artist or a koala bear, Deglon has got you covered.